How To Live On Very Little Money: Extreme Frugality

 It makes sense to downsize your home to something you can comfortably live in.

-2| Move to the lower-cost living (low lifestyle) area:
+2| Move to the lower-cost living (low lifestyle) areas:

-Except that you live near forested areas.
-Which I find extreme and do not encourage.
+Except that you live near forested areas which I find extreme and do not encourage.
 A few miles away from the town/city is a good solution.

-Like, my mom and I live across the town.
+For example, my mom and I live across the town.
 But the living expenses like — rent, groceries, healthcare, utilities, and clothing where my mom lives are ultra-low.
 With little adjustments, I see people living a good life.

 I call it ‘adjustments’.
 And not ‘sacrifice’ or ‘compromise’.